thbonk/NavigatorApp/README.md

 #### `Application.keyWindow() -> Window`

+Returns the key window of Navigator, otherwise `nil`.

 #### `Application.windows() -> int`

+Returns the number of open windows.

 #### `Aplication.window(int) -> Window`

+Returns the window with the given index, otherwise `nil`.

 #### `Window.title() -> string`

+Return the title of the window.

 #### `Window.selectedFiles() -> [string]`

+Return the selected files in this window.

 ## Licenses